-CHDP APPOINTMENTS AND REFERRALS
+APPOINTMENTS AND REFERRALS

-Medi-Cal members requesting an appointment with their PCP or mid-level provider must be scheduled for an appointment within 10 business days if the child is behind schedule for a CHDP program exam.
-If the PCP cannot provide the needed services within 10 business days, the PCP may refer the member to another participating provider, out-of- network CHDP provider, local health department (LHD), or school-based CHDP program.
+Medi-Cal members requesting an appointment with their PCP or mid-level provider must be scheduled for an appointment within 10 business days if the child is behind schedule for a preventive, well-child screening exam.
+If the PCP cannot provide the needed services within 10 business days, the PCP may refer the member to another participating provider, out-of-network well-child screening services provider, local health department (LHD), or school-based well-child screening services program.
 A PCP referring a member to an out-of-network provider must furnish a complete referral.

-If an external source (for example, school, member or out-of-network provider) contacts the Health Net Medi-Cal Member Services Department, a representative contacts the member's PCP to determine whether the member is in need of current CHDP services and to assist with appointment scheduling, if needed.
+If an external source (for example, school, member or out-of-network provider) contacts the Health Net Medi-Cal Member Services Department, a representative contacts the member's PCP to determine whether the member is in need of current preventive, well-child screening services and to assist with appointment scheduling, if needed.